 A. Odometer Log Analysis:

-the specific 2020 Model Y case study vehicle (referenced in Section 4.1 and 5.A).
-This
+Complementing the broader analysis, we examined the detailed service odometer logs for the specific 2020 Model Y case study vehicle (referenced in Section 4.1 and 5.A).
+This log tracks the vehicle's recorded mileage between

 service visits leading up to its basic warranty expiration.